akinwilson/heed/README.md

 This will build the docker images

 Run:
 `docker build . -f torch-deploy/Dockerfile.tensorrt -t serve:latest`
-To deploy the TensorRT serving image
+To Build the image locally

-To do:
+Running the image iteractively
+`docker run --gpus all -p 8080:8080 -it serve:latest /bin/bash`
+**Note** This will require Nvidia docker.
+You will enter the container at `/workspace`.

+Enter the command: `../app && python main.py` to start the server` To do:
 3rd October 2022
 - [x] Get one architecture working, as in fitting, and saving